 - Kava (Piper methysticum) may relieve anxiety but it does not help hot flashes.
 This herb is dangerous.
 There have been several reports of it causing liver failure and death, especially in people with liver disease.
 Do not use kava.

 - Wild yam (Dioscorea villosa) is an herb sometimes used for menstrual problems as well as menopausal symptoms.
-It contains a plant progesterone.
+It contains plant progesterone.
 However, like black cohosh, there is no evidence that the human body can convert this substance into a hormone.
-Patients should be aware that some commercial herbal wild yam products contain prescription progesterones.
-(For more information on progesterone, see Hormone Replacement Therapy in Medications section.)
+Be aware that some commercial herbal wild yam products contain prescription progesterone.

 - Evening primrose oil has not been shown to be superior to placebo.
 It may increase the risk for seizures when taken with certain types of drugs.

 - Dehydroepiandrosterone (DHEA) is a weak male hormone secreted by the adrenal gland.
 It is available as a dietary supplement.
 DHEA has no benefit for hot flashes and may increase the risk of breast cancer.

 Generally, manufacturers of herbal remedies and dietary supplements do not need approval from the Food and Drug Administration (FDA) to sell their products.
 Just like with drugs, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been a number of reported cases of serious and even lethal side effects from herbal products.
 Patients should check with their doctors before using any herbal remedies or dietary supplements.